-Donoghue could not sue Stevenson for breach of contract, because a friend had purchased the drink for her.
-Instead, her lawyers claimed that Stevenson had breached a duty of care to his consumers and had caused injury through negligence – an area of civil law which at the time was largely untested.
-Stevenson’s lawyers challenged Donoghue’s action, on the basis that no precedents existed for such a claim.
+Donoghue could not sue Stevenson for breach of contract because she had not purchased the drink herself.
+Instead, Donoghue’s lawyers claimed that Stevenson had breached a duty of care to his consumers and caused injury through negligence.
+At the time, this area of civil law was largely untested.
+Stevenson’s lawyers challenged Donoghue’s action on the basis that no precedents existed for such a claim.
 They referred to an earlier action by Donoghue’s lawyer, Mullen v.
-AG Barr, where a dead mouse was found in a bottle of soft drink; judges in this case dismissed it because of a lack of precedent.
-Donoghue’s initial action failed, however she was granted leave to appeal to the House of Lords, which at the time still had the judicial authority to hear appellate cases.
-The leading judgement, delivered by Lord Atkin in 1932, established that Stevenson should be responsible for the well-being of individuals who consume his products, given that they could not be inspected.
-The case was returned to the original court; Stevenson died before the case was finalised and Donoghue was awarded a reduced amount of damages from his estate.
+AG Barr, where a dead mouse was found in a bottle of soft drink; judges dismissed this action due to a lack of precedent.
+Donoghue’s initial action failed but she was granted leave to appeal to the House of Lords (which, at the time, had the judicial authority to hear appellate cases).
+The leading judgement, delivered by Lord Atkin in 1932, established that Stevenson was responsible for the well-being of individuals who consumed his products, given that they could not be inspected.
+The case was returned to the original court.
+Stevenson died before the case was finalised and Donoghue was awarded a reduced amount of damages from his estate.

 The outcomes of Donoghue v.
 Stevenson established several legal principles and precedents:

 Negligence.
 Firstly, the House of Lords ruling affirmed that negligence is a tort.
 A plaintiff can take civil action against a respondent if the respondent’s negligence causes the plaintiff injury or loss of property.
 Previously, the plaintiff had to demonstrate some contractual arrangement for negligence to be proven, such as the sale of an item or an agreement to provide a service.
 Since Donoghue had not purchased the drink, she could prove no contractual arrangement with Stevenson – yet Lord Atkin’s judgement established that Stevenson was still responsible for the integrity of his product.